Yaya-Cout/Nwagyu/src/reference/tutorial/6-game-over.md

 ### Avoid clearing the snake if the player moved just behind it

-In the current state, an edge case happen when the head of the snake goes at the end of the snake, at the place of the last element (which is disappearing).
+In the current state, an edge case happens when the head of the snake goes at the end of the snake, at the place of the last element (which is disappearing).
 The head of the snake is drawn before the last element being cleared, which results in the head of the snake disappearing.

 A quick fix is to check for this case at the end of `move()`: